 - Don’t over-bake.
 Cheesecake bars will be set, but still jiggle slightly in the center, when done.

 - Be patient.
-Refrigerate at least 2 hours before cutting into bars.
+Refrigerate the bars for at least 2 hours before cutting into them.
 If you rush the process, the bars won’t cut cleanly—and warm cheesecake isn’t very tasty either!

-You can go a bit more traditional with a graham cracker crust, like the crust from my Nutella swirl cheesecake bars.
+- Make a graham cracker crust.
+You can go a bit more traditional by making these bars with a graham cracker crust, like the crust from my Nutella swirl cheesecake bars.
+Or, instead of pecans, use a different nut for the crust like walnuts, etc.

 How to Store